Montréal’s new bakeries and pastry shops

 Montréal’s food scene never ceases to impress.
 Here is our updated list of new bakeries that have opened recently.
 We love these new additions!

 Fantastic cakes, crispy chocolate chip cookies, scones, pastries and the irresistible Gus bread are some of the items found at Lou.
-David Ferguson, chef and owner of Gus restaurant, located right next door, has partnered with Kathy Daehler and Ciaran Tierney to bring locals fabulous sweet and savoury goods.
-The space is small and charming, and their food is irresistible.
-Their fabulous chocolate cake is not to be missed.
+David Ferguson, chef and owner of Gus restaurant, located right next door, has partnered with Ciaran Tierney to bring locals fabulous sweet and savoury goods.
+The space is small and charming, and the food is irresistible.
+The fabulous chocolate cake and the gooey Chelsea buns, an Ontarian riff on the cinnamon buns, are not to be missed.

 Mayssam Samaha, blogger